 The Intergovernmental Panel on Climate Change (IPCC) 2022 Assessment Report and a 2023 study by researchers at United Nations University provide evidence that refugee settlements are more exposed to climate change impacts.
 For example, in Pakistan, refugee settlements in mountainous areas are hotter in summer and colder in winter compared to the national average.
 Refugees in Cox’s Bazar, Bangladesh — one of the world’s largest refugee settlements — experience extreme rainfall, landslides, and flooding.
 Forcibly displaced people, whether they cross borders or move within their own country, are also disproportionately affected by climate disasters, exacerbating their vulnerabilities and undermining adaptation.

 * We use a pseudonym here to protect the identity of this source.Climate change also intersects with disparities in health and sanitation among displaced women.
 Refugee camps can have limited sexual and reproductive health services and inadequate water, sanitation, and hygiene (WASH) facilities.
 The health of pregnant and breastfeeding women, survivors of gender-based violence, and LGBTQIA+ people are particularly threatened during displacement.
 Temporary settlements for refugees and internally displaced persons are often overcrowded.
 Climate change is a cross-cutting driver of displacement, and rates of displacement have risen globally and become more protracted.
-This further limits resources in camps despite continuous interventions by international and humanitarian actors.
+This further limits resources in camps despite continuous interventions by international and humanitarian actors

 To manage their menstruation, women and girls more frequently use toilet and shower facilities.
 This increases their risk of infectious diseases.
 Inadequate facilities without proper lighting can also increase the risk of gender-based violence.
 Explaining the lack of access to adequate and safe water, sanitation, and hygiene facilities, Mina noted —